dudest/node-red-contrib-soundweb/README.md

 - Object ID (3 bytes)
 - Parameter ID (2 bytes)

-The following bytes have special meanings.The node suite will automatically handle replacement when commands are encapsulated and decapsulated.
+The following bytes have special meanings.
+The node suite will automatically handle replacement when commands are encapsulated and decapsulated.
 Be mindfull on nodes requiring an address property that the **non replaced** character is needed in decimal format.

 | TYPE   | HEX  | DEC  | HEX replacement | DEC replacement |
 | ------ |:----:| :---:| :-------------: | :-------------: |